dilllxd/theboys-launcher/docs/MACOS_DEVELOPMENT_PLAN.md

 ## Conclusion

-This comprehensive 25-day development plan will convert TheBoys Launcher from Windows-only to full cross-platform support while maintaining 100% feature parity for both Intel and Apple Silicon Macs.
+This comprehensive 25-day development plan will convert TheBoysLauncher from Windows-only to full cross-platform support while maintaining 100% feature parity for both Intel and Apple Silicon Macs.
 The phased approach ensures manageable development cycles with clear success criteria and quality standards.

 The plan prioritizes robust dual-architecture support and proper macOS integration while maintaining the simplicity of direct distribution.
 Each phase delivers working, production-ready code with no shortcuts or temporary solutions.